Overview

 CPM is one of the most successful and well-respected whistleblower law firms in the country.
 CPM represents individuals who have been retaliated against by their employers for raising ethical or legal concerns, and individuals who want to report corporate fraud that results in the waste of taxpayer money.

 The primary law CPM uses to assist whistleblowers is the federal False Claims Act.
-Congress passed the False Claims Act in the midst of our nation’s Civil War, when scams against the Union Army ran rampant, including opportunists who sold sick mules and spoiled food to troops at war.
+Congress passed the False Claims Act during the Civil War, when scams against the Union Army ran rampant, including opportunists who sold sick mules and spoiled food to troops.
 Because of its origin, the False Claims Act is still often referred to today as “Lincoln’s Law.”

 The False Claims Act cases CPM handles are as varied as the thousands of ways in which taxpayer dollars are spent.
 There is not a single industry in the United States in which the government does not pay money to private companies for goods or services.
 In healthcare, the Medicare and Medicaid programs make up almost half of all payments to doctors, hospitals, and other providers of medical services and goods.
 In the defense industry, hundreds of billions of dollars of government money are paid to private contractors every year, both domestically and overseas.
 But government spending spreads far beyond healthcare and defense.